top of page

 Sarah Caligiuri, BODirector

 Sarah Caligiuri is an enrolled member of the Yomba Shoshone Tribe.
 Sarah has served her community for the last 25 years within environmental, social, educational, and reproductive justice movements in partnership with Tribal governments, communities, and federal, state, and county government agencies.
 Sarah's work is rooted in protecting Mother Earth through community service, social justice, and education.
+She has a Master's Degree in Federal Indian Law, a B.A. in Native American Studies, and is a Doctoral Student of Educational Studies.

 James Darrough, BODirector